GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 | `float`   | Floating point number | Real number with decimal points.<br />Size: unlimited (max.
 400 bytes)             |
 | `complex` | Complex number        | Contains floating real and imaginary number.<br />Size: unlimited (max.
 400 bytes) |

-The byte size of a numeric data type is greater than any other language.
-This is just a maximum byte size numeric data type can have and it can be much smaller depending on what the number is.
-This flexibility of the byte size makes Python doesn't require a data type declaration.
+The byte size of a numeric data type is massive compared to other languages, which indicates a maximum byte size numeric data type can have.
+Such a byte size guarantees flexibility to Python variable that doesn't require data type specification when assigning value.

 Data type `float` is one of the commonly used numeric data types as it's the smallest data type that can express the fraction besides `complex`.
 The `float` data type has the following properties:

-* Extra zeros (besides right behind the decimal point) at end of the number are ignored.
+* Extra zeros (besides right behind the decimal point) on the decimal part are ignored.
-* Calculation returns `float` data type automatically when…
+* Calculation returns `float` data type automatically when...
-  * Arithmetic operation involving even one single `float`.
+  * Arithmetic operation involving at least one `float`.
   * Division of `int`.

 ```python